devervalue/orderbook/docs/src/src/OrderBookFactory.sol/contract.OrderBookFactory.md

 Adds a new order book to the mapping

 *Creates a new trading pair and its associated order book with specified parameters*

+**Note:**
+security: This function is only callable by the contract owner and when the contract is not paused

 ```solidity